 - Reserve Non-ADA trips up to 30 days in advance

-- Request your favorite driver
+- Request your favorite Operator

-- Bring guests (space permitting), a Personal Care Attendant (PCA), or a service animal
+- Bring guests (space permitting), a Personal Care Attendant (PCA) or a service animal

-- Fare for Mainstream On-Demand starts at
+- Fare for Mainstream On-Demand

 - The total fare depends on trip mileage, which is calculated at the time of booking.
 It will not be less than $5.
 You may pay only with credit or debit cards.
 Download Fare Details.